myathway-lab/Istio-IngressGateway/README.md

     hosts:
     - "hellocloud.io"  #VGW will listen on traffic with hellocloud.io hostname
 ```
-- web-api-gw-vs.yaml (Decide how to route the traffic coming from GW to destination services.)
+- web-api-gw-vs.yaml (VS decide how to route the traffic coming from GW to destination services.)

     ```yaml
     apiVersion: networking.istio.io/v1beta1